 Non-voting Chair: Ruairí Ó Cuív (DCC Public Art Officer)

 “I’m delighted and honoured to be awarded the Bushy Park Sculpture Dublin commission.
 For a long time I have wanted to create an artwork in a public park and I am very excited to be working with Sculpture Dublin and Dublin City Council Parks & Landscape Services on such a great project.
 The sculpture will engage with the public in its slender presence and reflect the remarkable environment of Bushy Park.”

 Corban Walker was educated at NCAD, Dublin, and since the mid-1990s has gained recognition for his installations, sculptures and drawings using industrial materials to explore philosophies of architectural scale and spatial perception.
 He has exhibited in museums and galleries – and realised important public art commissions – worldwide.
 Walker’s work is part of numerous public and private collections, including the Solomon R. Guggenheim Museum, New York and IMMA, Dublin.
 He represented Ireland at the Venice Biennale in 2011 and received the Pollock Krasner Award in 2015.
-A member of Aosdána, the Crawford Art Gallery, Cork will present an exhibition of his work in 2022.
+He is a member of Aosdána.

 On 28 April 2022, the Lord Mayor of Dublin, Alison Gilliland unveiled ‘Bushy’ by Corban Walker in Bushy Park.